JonMulyk/heap-buffer-overflow-demo/README.md

 # heap-buffer-overflow-demo

 ## Usage:
+Run this on the departmental linux servers (csx1-csx3)
 1. navigate to the folder with the code: `cd vulnerable`
 2. compile the code: `make`
 3. Run the program:
   * `./logger`
-  * `<program output> | ./logger`
+  * `<program output> | ./logger`    ex: (`echo "Hello World!\n Example123" | ./logger`)

 ## Exploit:
-1. `./exploit1.py | ./logger`
+`./exploit1.py | ./logger`

+### Modifying the exploit:
+Change `payload += b"newFile.txt"` to `payload += b"<FILE NAME>"`

 ## Description:
-This basic program creates log files that are named with the exact time and date when the log program runs.
-The program accepts either user input or input being piped into it.
-Furtheremore, it will write the data to the log file and then it will set the permissions on the file to be read only.
-This is to ensure that the logged data is not modified, as it will act as true a record of the data given to it.

-## Overflow:
-The program is designed specifically to demonstrate a heap-based buffer overflow and a potential danger of these overflows.
-Both the data being written to the log file and the log file name itself are allocated on the heap via malloc (in that specific order).
-The function that obtains the input data has a default max size of `UINT16_MAX = 0xFFFF = 65,535`.
-However, the size that is used for the malloc is only set to 4096, which is significantly less than the max size of the input function.
-Therefore, if the input function is used without changing the default max size, then an overflow can occur after 4096+x bits (where x is the distance on the heap between the data and the next object on the heap).
-Since the data is malloc'd first and then the fileName is malloc'd right after, when the data buffer gets overflowed it will start writing into fileName memory.
-Therefore, the user of the program is able to change the file name as desired, and can create new files or overwrite exisitng ones.

-## Exploit1.py:
-`Exploit1.py` takes advantage of this heap-based buffer overflow and demonstrates an example of what you can do with it.
-It will output `4112` A's and then the name of the desired file, in this case `newFile.txt`.
-The exact number of bytes to write before the file name was found using gdb.
-Finding it systematically when the program is compiled with the `-g` involves setting a break point right after the malloc of the file name.
-Afterwards, we can run `info locals` for the variable names, then `print logData` and print `print fileName`.
-With that we have the memory addresses and we can find the amount of bytes between them by subtracting them: `print 0x<fileName memory> - 0x<logData memory>`.
-This will output `0x1010 = 4112`.
+This basic program takes user input from the command line or being piped from stdin, and generates a log file named with the timestamp when it was ran.
+It will set the permissions of the log file to be readable, but not writeable or executable to ensure that the logged data is not modified.
+Both the data being written to the log file and the log file name itself are allocated on the heap via malloc one after another.
+The data copied from the user input is significantly bigger than the log data buffer can hold. `Exploit1.py` takes advantage of this, and overflows the heap buffer.
+This will start overwriting the name of the file the program generates.
+This allows an attacker to generate their own files, or to overwrite exisitng files that the `logger` program has read/write access to.